-- Early childhood teachers may use a variety of strategies depending on the child and the situation.
-These strategies include but are not limited to: gaining a child's attention, staying in close proximity to the child, reminding them of the rules, acknowledging feelings before setting limits, redirecting or diverting behavior, age appropriate choices, and natural consequences.
-Time out is used as a last resort and shall not exceed one minute per year of age. - Discipline shall be the responsibility of adults who have an ongoing relationship with the child.
-Parents will be notified by the teacher/principal when a child is exhibiting a pattern of unacceptable behavior. - The teacher/paraprofessional staff, principal meets with the child's parent to formulate a plan, including but not limited to outside referrals, to meet the needs of the child.
+- Teachers may use a variety of strategies depending on the child and the situation.
+These strategies include but are not limited to: gaining a child's attention, staying in close proximity to the child, reminding them of the rules, acknowledging feelings before setting limits, redirecting or diverting behavior, age appropriate choices, and natural consequences. - Discipline shall be the responsibility of adults who have an ongoing relationship with the child.
+Parents will be notified by the teacher/principal when a child is exhibiting a pattern of unacceptable behavior.

+- The teacher/paraprofessional staff, principal meets with the child's parent and school support staff, to formulate a plan, including but not limited to outside referrals, to meet the needs of the child. - For additional information, visit www.sab.slps.org/board education/policies/5144.1.htm